RaspberryPiFoundation/lesson_format/CONTRIBUTING.md

 ## 4. Save your contribution

+For small changes made on the Github website, you can simply click 'Propose File Change' and then 'Create Pull Request'.

-The contributions you've written are saved to your local computer, but you'll need to upload them to your Github account.
-Here's how you save your contribution:
+For new projects and translations, the contributions you've written are saved to your local computer, but you'll need to upload them to your Github account.
+Here's how you upload your contribution:

 + Go to the root folder of your repository, for example: